tenchi-security/zanshin-cli/README.md

 #### `zanshin account api_key delete`

-Deletes a given API key by its id, it will only work if the informed ID belongs to the current logged user.
+Delete a specific API key by its UUID.
+The key must belong to the logged-in user.

 **Usage**: